UsabilityEngineering/uxportfolio-cdelozier/journal-02/journal2.md

 ![](Toaster2.jpg)

    I started by lifting the glass using the black handle as shown in the picture below. **My first thought**: why is this handle on the side of the glass vertically and not at the bottom of the glass horizontally for better leverage?
-Ignoring my retorical question, I continued to lift the glass until I had reached it's max open height.
+Ignoring my retorical question, I continued to lift the glass upwards until I had reached it's max open height.
 I proceeded to remove the aluminum tray and place my bread directly on the metal rack itself.
 I closed the glass after placing my bread in the center of the rack.

 ![](Toaster3.jpg)